PostgREST/postgrest/api.rst

 Embedding through join tables
 -----------------------------

 PostgREST can also detect relationships going through join tables.
 Thus you can request the Actors for Films (which in this case finds the information through Roles).
-You can also reverse the direction of inclusion, asking for all Directors with each including the list of their Films:

 .. code-block:: http